mattjennings/svelte-pixi/src/routes/docs/guides/custom-renderer.md

 </Renderer>
 ```

-I generally would not recommend this unless you have good reason.
-It is more useful for apps that require few re-renders.
+I generally do not recommend this unless you have good reason.
+This is more useful for apps that require few re-renders.